ag-informatics/streamflow/README.md

                 return QCoreApplication.translate('Processing', string)

             def createInstance(self):
-                return ClipDemProcessingAlgorithm()
+                return SlopeCalculationProcessingAlgorithm()

             def name(self):
-                return 'clip_dem'
+                return 'slope_calculation'

             def displayName(self):
-                return self.tr('Clip Dem')
+                return self.tr('Slope Calculation')

             def shortHelpString(self):
-                return self.tr("Clip Raster by Mask Layer")
+                return self.tr("Clip raster, fill no data gaps and calculate slope using interpolation")

 Next, the function that iniates the algorithm defines in further details the parameters.
 This is done by using the *QgsProcessingParameter* classes.
-In this case we define the input vector layer as a feature source, input DEM as a raster layer, and the output clipped DEM as a raster destination.
+In this case we define the input vector layer as a feature source, input DEM as a raster layer, and the outputs as a raster destination.

         def initAlgorithm(self, config=None):
             self.addParameter(